 - They help drive customers back to the site once a review has been completed

-The Reviews.io solution allows you to add voucher codes and discounts that are only shown once a review has been completed, as used by our eCommerce client, Sun Of A Beach.
-We also have a Loyalty Lion Integration so you can set up a weighted reward system for different review types.
-Remember if you are giving a reward you have to give it to everyone, no matter what type of review they leave.
+The REVIEWS.io solution allows you to add voucher codes and discounts that are only shown once a review has been completed.
+We also offer integrations with the likes of smile.io and Loyalty Lion Integration, so you can set up a weighted reward system for different review types.

 It's important to remember that whilst offering rewards has benefits, it can also have drawbacks.
-Customers can become accustomed to expecting rewards, which can put them off shopping with you when items and services are full price.
+Customers can become familiar with discounts associated to your brand, which can put them off shopping with you when items and services are full price.

 Customers respond better to review collection emails that have a personal touch.
-Always mention the receiver of the email by name – i.e MR Daniels.
-You can do this using placeholders in the Reviews.io email templates.
+Always mention the recipient by name – i.e. MR Daniels.
+You can do this using placeholders in the REVIEWS.io email templates.

-A nice touch that we find increases conversion is including a signature and personal message from someone high up within the company, like Chapelle Jewellery do here in their highly successful review request email.
+A nice touch that we find increases conversion even further is to include a signature or personal message from someone within the company, like Chapelle Jewellery do here in their highly successful review request email.

 It’s an amazing touch that shows how invested Yappy are in their brand and the customer experience.

-We hope these review email examples have helped inspire you.
+We hope these review email examples and review collection solutions have helped inspire you.
 Branding and simplicity are key here.
 Remember, every company is different and their review emails should be too.
-Customers are tight for time, so it’s important to stand out whilst making the process as easy as possible for your customers.
+Customers are tight for time, so it’s important to stand out whilst making the process as easy as possible for them.